larry-lime/MeChat/README.md

 # Final Project

-### Final Project Guideline:
+## Final Project Guideline:
 [Google Doc Link](https://docs.google.com/document/d/1SU8x_TNHdjzocSAzvC8QoXhl9OhHDEsWQrIHwncAQSI/edit?usp=sharing)

 ## GUI Elements To-Do
-- [o] Upgrade the Design the UI/UX
+- [O] Upgrade the Design the UI/UX
-    - [ ] Finish login features
-    - [ ] Create a user dashboard
-    - [ ] Add buttons to replace typed in user functions
+    - [ ] Add an exit button to the login that
+    - [X] Make the buttons nicer
+    - [X] Add a "Find friends button that connects you with a random friend"
+    - [X] Add a "Sonnet" button that displays a random sonnet
+    - [X] Finish login features
     - [X] Make it so that the chat box is deactivated unless there is being a message displayed
     - [X] Make sure that while chatting, when the user types exit in the chat room, they leave immediately
     - [X] Add the user's name at the top of the window
-- [ ] Add login features
+- [X] Add login features
-    - [ ] Add a password login box
+    - [X] Add a password login box
-    - [ ] Password protected message history
+    - [X] Password protected message history
-    - [ ] Index system that stores messages with prior friends
-- [ ] Disable the chat box when it is not in use
+- [X] Disable the chat box when it is not in use

 ## Ngrok Elements To-Do
-- [ ] Issue:
+- [X] Issue:
-    - [ ] Fix the creation of the .idx documents.
+    - [X] Fix the creation of the .idx documents.
 That's causing errors when connecting.
 I should make them locally
-    - [ ] There is an issue with repeat names I'm not so sure of the root of.
+    - [X] There is an issue with repeat names I'm not so sure of the root of.
 It's very confusing
-    - [ ] I will have to look at how idx files are created.
+    - [X] I will have to look at how idx files are created.
 All data should be saved locally
-    - [ ] There is an issue with repeating names in the chat system
+    - [X] There is an issue with repeating names in the chat system
         - I'm trying to delete the .idx files but I'm not sure if that's the issue.
 This is very strange
 ## Completed Tasks
 - [X] Make it so that people who connect to my website are able to chat with me